-The difficulty score SEMrush uses is 0 – 100.
+The SEMrush difficulty score ranges from 0 – 100.
 1 being the easiest, and 100 being the hardest to rank for.

 It breaks down as follows:

-Very Easy (0-14): These are the greatest opportunities to get your new web pages into Google quickly without the need for backlinks.
+Very Easy (0-14): These are the greatest opportunities to get your new web pages into Google quickly without needing backlinks.

-Easy (15 – 29): Although these phrases have some competition, they’re still doable to rank in when you’re just getting started.
-To be able to rank for these, you’ll need quality content focused on the user’s intent.
+Easy (15 – 29): Although these phrases have some competition, they’re still doable to rank in when you’re just starting.
+You’ll need quality content focused on the user’s intent to rank for these.

 Possible (30 – 49): Competition for this term is somewhat greater.
 You’ll need well-written and distinctive content that is appropriately optimized for your keywords.

-Difficult (50 – 69): To compete here, you’ll need some backlinks as well as well-structured, useful, and optimized content.
+Difficult (50 – 69): To compete here, you’ll need some backlinks and well-structured, useful, and optimized content.

 Hard (85 – 100): There’s more competition.
-These keywords will need a greater amount of effort to rank your well-optimized, helpful content among the top pages, especially if you’re looking to game Google’s algorithm in new ways.
+These keywords will need more effort to rank your well-optimized, helpful content among the top pages, especially if you’re looking to game Google’s algorithm in new ways.

-So what does 50 mean then if SEMrush uses a scale going from 1 to 100?
+So what does 50 mean if SEMrush uses a scale from 1 to 100?